Trevor Howard: Career

 After a theatrical role in The Recruiting Officer (1943), Howard began working in films with an uncredited part The Way Ahead (1944), directed by Carol Reed.
 He was in a big stage hit, A Soldier for Christmas (1944), and a production of Eugene O'Neill's Anna Christie (1944).
 Howard received his first film credit for The Way to the Stars (1945), playing a pilot.

 Howard's performance in The Way Ahead came to the attention of David Lean, who was looking for someone to play the role of Alec in Brief Encounter (1945).
 Lean recommended him to Noël Coward, who agreed with the suggestion, and the success of the film launched Howard's film career.

 He followed it with I See a Dark Stranger (1946) with Deborah Kerr, and Green for Danger (1947), starring Alastair Sim.
 Both films were successful as was They Made Me a Fugitive (1947).
 That year British exhibitors voted Howard the 10th most popular British star at the box office.
 So Well Remembered (1948) was made with American talent and money and was a hit in Britain but lost money overall.
 Howard was reunited with Lean for The Passionate Friends (1949), but the film was not a success.

 In contrast, Carol Reed's The Third Man (1949, from a story by Graham Greene), in which Howard starred alongside Orson Welles and Joseph Cotten, was a huge international success, and became the film of which Howard was most proud.
-During the filming of The Third Man in Vienna, visited a bar still wearing his British Army officer's uniform costume and, following an altercation, was detained for impersonation by the Royal Military Police.
+During the filming of The Third Man in Vienna, he visited a bar still wearing his British Army officer's uniform costume and, following an altercation, was detained for impersonation by the Royal Military Police.
 When identified, he was released without further ado.

 Howard was the lead in Golden Salamander (1950) and played Peter Churchill in Odette (1950) with Anna Neagle, a big hit in Britain.
 It was directed by Herbert Wilcox who put Howard under contract.
 He loaned Howard to Betty Box and Ralph Thomas to make The Clouded Yellow (1950), a popular thriller with Jean Simmons.
 These films helped Howard be voted the 2nd biggest British star at the box office in 1950 and the 5th biggest (and eleventh bigger over-all) in 1951.